sowcow/blog/content/posts/special-operation.md

 China is still to make the move.
 Iran may be interested too?
 Who is next?

+(UPD 18 March: China looks scared-enough by the example of sanctions so I'm reluctant to believe they will do much at the point.
+But there is no way I can understand how their thinking goes and what their system produces.
+Also as I understand now the genocide title is in play.
+I guess there is nothing to add then.)

 # Intro

 I got the idea to write something on this from one less-pupular youtuber.